 The pieces were selected by the City’s volunteer Art Advisory Committee.
 All sculptures are available for purchase.
 To learn more about pricing and availability contact firstname.lastname@example.org (view this summary for additional information).
 Interested in sponsoring a sculpture?
 Contact Maggie Clifton at email@example.com to learn more.

 Additional sculptures can be seen around the city including the Valparaiso Public Library, Central Park Plaza and Valparaiso High School.

 The Redevelopment Commission, in partnership with Valparaiso Events, has sponsored utility box artwork in downtown Valparaiso since 2016.
 This project supports local artists and adds to the beautification of our downtown.
 Five utility box wraps were redesigned in Fall 2021.

 Birds of Paradise Scavenger Hunt

-Launching in May 2022, Birds of Paradise will promote engagement, culture and activity while highlighting public art and local artists.
+The Birds of Paradise sculpture scavenger hunt promotes engagement, culture and activity while highlighting public art and local artists.
 The scavenger hunt is a fun way for community members and visitors to learn more about Valpo and its feathered friends.
 Learn more.